IG report on Clinton email probe reveals FBI agent's 'stop'-Trump text, calls Comey 'insubordinate'

 Strzok was a lead investigator on the Clinton case and later worked the Russia investigation before being removed from that assignment.

-“In particular, we were concerned about text messages exchanged by FBI Deputy Assistant Director Peter Strzok and Lisa Page, Special Counsel to the Deputy Director, that potentially indicated or created the appearance that investigative decisions were impacted by bias or improper considerations,” the IG report says.
+“In particular, we were concerned about text messages exchanged by FBI Deputy Assistant Director Peter Strzok and Lisa Page, Special Counsel to the Deputy Director, that potentially indicated or created the appearance that investigative decisions were impacted by bias or improper considerations,” the IG report said.

 Still, the report said investigators found “no evidence that the conclusions by the prosecutors were affected by bias or other improper considerations.”

-Months ago, Horowitz revealed other anti-Trump texts between the two officials, who were romantically involved.
-The "stop" Trump text goes further, and is likely to fuel claims from the White House that the bureau was working against him.
+Months ago, Horowitz revealed other anti-Trump texts between the two FBI officials, who were romantically involved.
+The "stop" Trump text goes further, and fueled claims from the White House that the bureau was biased against him.

+Press Secretary Sarah Sanders said the report "reaffirmed the president's suspicions about Comey's conduct and the political bias amongst some of the members of the FBI."

 The FBI, in its response to the review, said the inspector general “found no evidence to connect the political views expressed by these employees with the specific investigative decisions.”